 The result suggests that personality factors were associated with the brain’s structure.
-Generally the association was noted between personality factors and thickness of the cortical regions of the brain.
+Generally, the association was noted between personality factors and thickness of the cortical regions of the brain.

 “They discovered all the extroverted participants had significantly larger medial orbitofrontal cortex, located on the frontal lobe above and behind the eyes.
 The conscientious ones had a bigger lateral prefrontal cortex; this part of our brain gets involved when we set a goal for ourselves or obey rules.
 The brains of the neurotics in the group showed smaller volumes in dorsomedial prefrontal cortex among other characteristics.
 Overall, the brain regions impacted are those responsible for negative emotions in the neurotics.”

-What these studies suggest?
+What do these studies suggest?
 The most important implication of the previous studies is that our personality is somewhat related to the structure of our brain.

 What do you think?
 Feel free to leave your comment below.